agusnt/let-s-go-to-have-fun/README.md

 ## TODO

 * Define an official way to communicate `get_info.py` and the `parser.py`.
-* Extend the key mt_lg_placeholder so it can be multiples placeholders.
+* Extend the key mt_lg_placeholder, so it can be multiples placeholders.
+* Fix populate database with multicore, right now only can get the speedup